xenomote/earley/README.md

-# go_parser
+# Earley Parser
-go implementation of an Earley parser
+An implementation of an Earley parser written in Go